 Sutro lies at the high end spectrum of pool monitors.
 It is comparable to pHin in terms of its initial buying cost.
-The initial price may even be lower if you avail the discount they are offering on their official website.
+The initial price may even be lower if you avail the $50 discount that they offer by using our discount code “THEWATERHOBBY”.

 However, as mentioned above, the app of Sutro requires a monthly subscription fee, so the overall cost of running the system may be a bit higher than that of pHin.

 Considering the capabilities of the system, it is safe to say that the higher price is more than justified due to Sutro being one of the most premium pool monitors right now.
 It is also for this reason that Sutro topped our recommendations list for the best automated chemical monitors.

 You can also visit Sutro’s official website and avail a discount of $50 by using the discount code “THEWATERHOBBY”